sadiaislamcse/-FUTURE_ML_01/README.md

 ## 🔍 Project Overview

 Retail businesses rely heavily on accurate sales predictions to manage inventory, plan marketing, and optimize resources.
-In this project, we:
+In this project, I does:

 - Cleaned and analyzed historical sales data
 - Built forecasting models using: